shuguang-52/2019-RemoteSens-AUSSC/README.md

 This is the source code of the paper.
 We mainly use Tenosorflow to build model and use some functions of Keras.

 ## Dataset
-Before training, you need get all HSI datasets by running download_hsi.py.
+Before training, you need get all HSI datasets.
+You can get IN, KSC and dataset by [download_datasets](https://github.com/shuguang-52/FDSSC/blob/master/download_datasets.py).
 Or you can download IN, KSC and SS dataset at here [here](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes)

 ## Setup
 + Python 3.5